-The Florida Teens Started Their Movement In A Parent’s Living Room.
-Now These Big Progressive Groups Are Helping Them Organize.
+The Parkland Teens Fighting For Gun Control Have The Backing Of These Huge Organizing Groups

 MoveOn said it will encourage its millions of members to follow and promote the March for Our Lives movement on social media and attend the rally next month.
 The group said it had offered support in organizing logistics such as security and portable toilets, but it is unclear if the students have taken them up on their offer.

-And a spokesperson for Planned Parenthood said the group is "teaching and hosting trainings” for a new and rejuvenated crop of student activists across the US “to keep momentum going so they don't get burned out."
-The spokesperson said the students are the ones telling the organizations what type of help they need.
+A spokesperson for Planned Parenthood said the group is "teaching and hosting trainings” for young activists across the US “to keep momentum going so they don't get burned out."

+Planned Parenthood said it has been in contact with Giffords, which is spearheading the national coalition of groups working with March for Our Lives.

 Democratic US Rep. Debbie Wasserman Schultz, a Broward County resident for nearly 30 years, told BuzzFeed News she has been in touch with students from Marjory Stoneman Douglas since the day after the shooting, helping them connect to state legislators and plan their trip to Tallahassee last week.

-Wasserman Shultz said that because this is the first time many of the students have interacted with legislators, she advised them on communication strategy.
+Wasserman Schultz said that because this is the first time many of the students have interacted with legislators, she advised them on communication strategy.
 She also said she been in contact with Mark Kelly — Gabrielle Giffords' husband and one of the founders of the Giffords foundation.

-The students also traveled to DC this week — they posted selfies on Tuesday returning on a plane — and met with a handful of Democratic leaders, including Nancy Pelosi, Sen. Bernie Sanders, US Rep. John Lewis, as well as Republican House Speaker Paul Ryan.
+The students also traveled to DC this week — they posted selfies on Tuesday during their return flight — and met with a handful of Democratic leaders, including Nancy Pelosi, Sen. Bernie Sanders, US Rep. John Lewis, as well as Republican House Speaker Paul Ryan.

 Advertisement